WS-UB/WL-Local-Server/README.md

 ### 2: Run the WLMap Application.

-- Next travel to Android Studio and run the WLMap application.
-If you have not already cloned the WLMap repository, follow this [link](https://github.com/WS-UB/WLMap).
+- Next travel to Android Studio and connect your Google Pixel device to your computer via USB-C. If you have not already cloned the WLMap repository, follow this [link](https://github.com/WS-UB/WLMap).

-- If you are prompted to create an emulation Android device, select a "Google Pixel 7a."
+- Once connected, run the WLMap application.

 - Once running the WLMap application, select the "Data Collection" option on the main menu.